-The Scan Memory Test command reads the specified range of addresses, and checks for parity errors.
+w low_address high_address pattern The Write Only Test command writes a pattern to a range of addresses.
 The test accepts three optional arguments.

-The $low_address$ argument specifies the first address to test.
-By default, the value of $low_address$ is 0×0 .
-The $low_address$ value should be a hexadecimal (base 16) number.
+The low_address argument specifies the first address to test.
+By default, the value of low_address is 0x0.
+The low_address value should be a hexadecimal (base 16) number.